ozmen54/SWE307-2025/README.md

       <td>
         <b>a)</b> Every person in the group must install GraalVM and MongoDB. <br>
         <b>b)</b> Groups will use the attached CSV file as data source.
 Use only one column in this study, such as first group will use only <i>Col-1</i> data.
 This file must manually be imported to MongoDB in the beginning.<br>
-        <b>c)</b> There are 100 rows, your Java program will read one consequtive row every second from the MongoDEB in cyclic fashion, and the double number read will be sent to the R function for plot as shown in the class.<br>
+        <b>c)</b> There are 100 rows, your Java program will read one consequtive row every second from the MongoDB in cyclic fashion, and the double number read will be sent to the R function for plot as shown in the class.<br>
         <b>d)</b> Preferebly use <i>xyplot()</i> from lattice library.
 In your plot, x axis will be integer from [0-99] and y axis will plot the double value sent from your Java program.<br>
         <b>e)</b> Your plot should be <i>line</i> type and the line color should be <i>dark brown</i>.
 Use <i>grid</i> in your graph.<br>
         <b>f)</b> Example output: <a href = "https://github.com/ozmen54/SWE307-2025/blob/main/pro1.png">Figure 1</a> .